globus/globus-automate-client/docs/source/using_cli_and_flows.rst

     globus-automate action status --action-url https://actions.globus.org/hello_world <action_id>

 where the ``action_id`` is the value returned from the ``action run`` command from above.
-The output will be similar to the output from the ``action run`` as well.
+The output will be an Action status, similar to the output from the ``action run``.
 If at least 60 seconds have passed since the Action was started in our example, the ``status`` field will have the value ``SUCCEEDED``.
 When it is done, a ``completion_time`` field will be present indicating when the Action reached its final state.
 The request for status may be repeated as often as you wish until the Action's status has been "released" as described below.

 Canceling and Releasing